-- 99. The use of appropriate colour is very important when trying to make the building fit into its surroundings.
+- 89. The use of appropriate colour is very important when trying to make the building fit into its surroundings.
 Dark colours have less visual impact.
-Most materials come in a range of colours and the following general advice is given: - use dark matt finishes or roofs and walls such as brown, dark green, black or dark grey which blend well with the landscape and a building will appear to be smaller. - choose a darker colour for the roof the roof reflects more daylight than the walls and so will appear lighter if coloured the same as the walls. - avoid a large expanse of a single colour for walls a blend of materials or shades can be preferable. - colour-coated sheets are preferable to some through-colour pigmented sheets, as they give more even and long-lasting results. - 100.
-Natural Resources Wales has produced guidance on the benefits of using colour in base line analysis to manage change in the landscape.
-Key points from feedback and discussion in the preparation of the guidance and how this may be used for planning proposals are set out below: - Consensus that colour was a significant factor in considering development. - Understanding the role colour plays in contributing to local identity is fundamental to the successful management of change and the integration of new built form into the landscape. - Guidance for colour and materials selection can also help conserve and promote some of the special qualities of a landscape. - Previously samples would have been used, but now appreciate that understanding the context is also important to get the colour right in a setting. - Winter surveys are best to give an all year-round starting point for the assessment. - It allows for greater prescription when dealing with sensitive development by using a colour assessment, conditions can then be applied to the development. - Use of complementary colours and using specific codes will aid with compliance issues.
-Codes will help with court cases. - Colours can unify different built elements, enhance legibility or break down monotony. - White or light colours are commonly used like a tradition e.g. farm houses, but the approach makes them stand out in the landscape.
-Potential to use environmental colours to camouflage new buildings in the landscape in effect, to reduce the clutter or visible mass of new development.
+Most materials come in a range of colours and the following general advice is given: - use dark matt finishes or roofs and walls such as brown, dark green, black or dark grey which blend well with the landscape and a building will appear to be smaller. - choose a darker colour for the roof the roof reflects more daylight than the walls and so will appear lighter if coloured the same as the walls. - avoid a large expanse of a single colour for walls a blend of materials or shades can be preferable. - colour-coated sheets are preferable to some through-colour pigmented sheets, as they give more even and long-lasting results. - 90.
+Natural Resources Wales has produced guidance on the benefits of using colour in base line analysis to manage change in the landscape.1 Key points from feedback and discussion in the preparation of the guidance and how this may be used for planning proposals are set out below: - Consensus that colour was a significant factor in considering development. - Understanding the role colour plays in contributing to local identity is fundamental to the successful management of change and the integration of new built form into the landscape. - Guidance for colour and materials selection can also help conserve and promote some of the special qualities of a landscape. - Previously samples would have been used, but now appreciate that understanding the context is also important to get the colour right in a setting. - Winter surveys are best to give an all year-round starting point for the assessment. - It allows for greater prescription when dealing with sensitive development by using a colour assessment, conditions can then be applied to the development. - Use of complementary colours and using specific codes will aid with compliance issues.
+Codes will help with court cases.